bradleetilton/railsfriendsapp/README.md

 ---
 Friends App is a web application built using Ruby on Rails.<br>

-To clone this repo: 'git clone https://github.com/bradleetilton/railsfriendsapp.git'<br>
+To clone this repo: `git clone https://github.com/bradleetilton/railsfriendsapp.git`<br>

 Referenced Material